-The 8 day (9 nights) Hadrian’s Wall Walk option is suitable for people wishing to cover the whole of the Hadrian’s Wall National Trail, but who want to limit their daily distances.
-(Most fit people cover the walk in 7 or 8 days).
-Giving you the time to enjoy the wall and its surroundings.
+The 8 day Hadrian’s Wall holiday is suitable for people wishing to cover the whole of the Hadrian’s Wall National Trail, but who want to limit their daily distances, giving time to enjoy the wall and its surroundings.
+Most fit people cover the walk in 7 or 8 days.

 |Day 1||Travel to Tynemouth for your first nights accommodation|